Xiaomi bounces back 15% after bad first day

 The company sought to pitch itself to investors as an internet services business rather than a hardware maker.
 But it struggled to persuade investors to pay a big premium for that.

 Xiaomi's main business is phones, but it also sells a range of other internet-connected devices, including laptops and even smart rice cookers.
-Most of its sales are in China, but it's growing aggressively in other countries.
+Most of its sales are in China, but it's growing aggressively in other countries such as India.

+Analysts at investment bank Macquarie said in a research note dated Monday that they are bullish on Xiaomi's prospects, arguing the company's smartphones are innovative, quick to reach the market and competitively priced.

+They expect its business model of making money through additional services on its devices -- such as online gaming and other apps -- to drive strong profit growth.
+Macquarie estimates Xiaomi shares could eventually be worth as much as 30 Hong Kong dollars ($3.82) each.